rickymercury/Common_Core_42/Common-core/42-Cursus/ft_printf/README.md

 This function, together with its helper functions `p_digits` and `print_ptr_rec`, provides the necessary operations to print pointer addresses in a consistent hexadecimal format.

-> Here's a breakdown of how this code operates:
+>    `p_digits`:
 >
->    `p_digits`: This helper function calculates the number of hexadecimal digits required to represent the pointer address.
+>     This helper function calculates the number of hexadecimal digits required to represent the pointer address.
 It accepts n, the pointer address in unsigned long long format, and returns the number of digits necessary.
 >        If n is 0, p_digits returns 1, as even a zero address requires a single character.
 >        If n is non-zero, it divides n by 16 in a loop, counting the number of divisions until n becomes 0, which corresponds to the number of hexadecimal digits.
 >